jenkins-x/jx-docs/content/en/v3/develop/environments/config.md

 weight: 200
 ---

-In your development cluster the [jx-requirements.yml](https://github.com/jenkins-x/jx-api/blob/master/docs/config.md#requirements) file is used to define which are the default environments are used for promotion on your repositories.
+In your development cluster git repository the [jx-requirements.yml](https://github.com/jenkins-x/jx-api/blob/master/docs/config.md#requirements) file is used to define which are the default environments are used for promotion on your repositories.

 The [default configuration](https://github.com/jx3-gitops-repositories/jx3-kubernetes/blob/master/jx-requirements.yml#L18) for environments looks something like this: